Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 As long as you’re able to draw correlations in skillsets and demonstrate the relevance of the type of work, it can be helpful to highlight other related jobs you’ve held.

-3. Don’t forget the soft skills: ‘Soft skills’ refer to character traits, social skills or personality traits that help you relate on an interpersonal level.Soft skills may not be as easily quantifiable as ‘hard skills’ (years of experience, name of degree) but they are often just as important to an employer.
+3. Don’t forget the soft skills: ‘Soft skills’ refer to character traits, social skills or personality traits that help you relate on an interpersonal level.
+Soft skills may not be as easily quantifiable as ‘hard skills’ (years of experience, name of degree) but they are often just as important to an employer.
 To help with their day-to-day roles, software engineers need a balance of hard and soft skills such as proactivity and resilience.

 Despite popular misconceptions, software engineering is highly creative – it involves designing and building functions and systems that often never existed before.
 This creativity often comes hand in hand with collaboration and it’s important that software engineers can work well with others.
-Communication, collaboration and creativity are increasingly becoming winning traits for software engineers, so these qualities should be front and center on your resume.
+Communication, collaboration and creativity are increasingly becoming winning traits for software engineers, so these qualities should be front and centre on your resume.

 Francois, has come across plenty of software engineer resumes with a wide range of technical skills but according to the former Google tech lead, empathy is a crucial skill hiring managers look for.